davidjbradshaw/iframe-resizer/README.md

 		}
 	});

-The `contentWindowBodyMagin` setting is used to override the default browser body tag style.
-As we can not reliably read this value and it's not included in the figure returned by `document.body.offsetHeight`.
-So the only way we can work this out is to set it, 8px is the default option in firefox.
-However, you will most likely want to set this to zero so that the content of you iframe is at the edge of the iframe.

 To see this working take a look at the <a href="http://davidjbradshaw.com/iframe-resizer/example/">example</a> and watch the console log.

 ## Options